 2. Don't get out of bed or up from a chair suddenly.

-3. Move cords for lights, TVs, and appliances out of walking paths.
+3. Move cords for lights, TVs and other appliances out of walking paths.

 4. Know where your pets are before you move.